Corona-Killer/GutscheinGang/README.md

 # GutscheinGang
 ![.github/workflows/azure.yml](https://github.com/Corona-Killer/GutscheinGang/workflows/.github/workflows/azure.yml/badge.svg?branch=master)

 A project, where Vouchers can be bought to support local businesses that have big losses during the Corona crisis.
-Those vouchers are supposed to be redeemed after the crisis and therefore flatten the impact curve on those businesses.
+Those vouchers are supposed to be redeemed after the crisis and therefore flatten the impact curve of the crisis on those businesses.

 ## Prerequisites
 Backend: